mhilbrunner/godot-docs/classes/class_node3d.rst

 - void **set_rotation** **(** :ref:`Vector3<class_Vector3>` value **)**
 - :ref:`Vector3<class_Vector3>` **get_rotation** **(** **)**

 Rotation part of the local transformation in radians, specified in terms of Euler angles.
-The angles construct a rotaton in the order specified by the :ref:`rotation_order<class_Node3D_property_rotation_order>` property.
+The angles construct a rotation in the order specified by the :ref:`rotation_order<class_Node3D_property_rotation_order>` property.

 \ **Note:** In the mathematical sense, rotation is a matrix and not a vector.
 The three Euler angles, which are the three independent parameters of the Euler-angle parametrization of the rotation matrix, are stored in a :ref:`Vector3<class_Vector3>` data structure not because the rotation is a vector, but only because :ref:`Vector3<class_Vector3>` exists as a convenient data-structure to store 3 floating-point numbers.
 Therefore, applying affine operations on the rotation "vector" is not meaningful.